 We have financed our operations to date primarily through private placements of our convertible preferred stock, collaborations, public offerings of our securities and a secured debt financing.
-Through September 30, 2013, we have received \$268.2 million from the sale of convertible preferred stock and warrants, \$126.7 million of net proceeds from the sale of common stock during our initial public offering and July 2013 follow-on underwritten public offering, \$39.6 million of net proceeds from a secured debt financing, \$120.6 million of net proceeds from the convertible senior notes in our July 2013 underwritten public offering and \$210.7 million of upfront license fees, milestone payments, reimbursement of research and development costs and manufacturing services and other payments from our collaborations.
-As of September 30, 2013, we had unrestricted cash and cash equivalents and available-for-sale securities of \$182.5 million.
+Through March 31, 2014, we have received \$268.2 million from the sale of convertible preferred stock and warrants, \$126.7 million of net proceeds from the sale of common stock in our initial public offering and July 2013 follow-on underwritten public offering, \$39.6 million of net proceeds from a secured debt financing, \$120.6 million of net proceeds from the issuance of the convertible senior notes in our July 2013 underwritten public offering and \$223.8 million of upfront license fees, milestone payments, reimbursement of research and development costs and manufacturing services and other payments from our collaborations.
+We have also entered into an arrangement to use our manufacturing capabilities to manufacture drug product on behalf of Actavis, for which we have received \$2.0 million in upfront fees and reimbursements as of March 31, 2014.
+As of March 31, 2014, we had unrestricted cash and cash equivalents and available-for-sale securities of \$124.2 million.

-As of September 30, 2013, within our unrestricted cash and cash equivalents, \$0.8 million was cash and cash equivalents held by our majority owned subsidiary, Silver Creek Pharmaceuticals, Inc., or Silver Creek, which is consolidated for financial reporting purposes.
-This \$0.8 million held by Silver Creek is designated for the operations of Silver Creek.
+As of March 31, 2014, within our unrestricted cash and cash equivalents, \$0.4 million was cash and cash equivalents held by our majority owned subsidiary, Silver Creek Pharmaceuticals, Inc., or Silver Creek, which is consolidated for financial reporting purposes.
+This \$0.4 million held by Silver Creek is designated for the operations of Silver Creek.